Moisesj92/chita-admision/README.md

 * Use Docker to run the project with the following command: `docker compose up -d`

-* Run db migrations
+* setup db with the following command: `rails db:setup`

-* Access the project at http://localhost:3000
+* Access the project at http://localhost:3000/invoices